0065paula/docs/source/h5_doc.md

 ####3.2 Resources
 #####3.2.1 Availability Zones
 ![](ide_stack_az.png)<br /><br />
-The <a href="http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html">Availability Zones</a> are the location of your resources on AWS, specific to each region.
+The [Availability Zones](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) are the location of your resources on AWS, specific to each region.

 You can switch to any other available AZ on the right pannel before running the Stack.

 #####3.2.2 Images
 ![](ide_stack_ami.png)<br /><br />
-The <a href="https://aws.amazon.com/amis">Images</a> represent the <a href="http://aws.amazon.com/ec2/instance-types/">EC2 Instances</a> with the <a href="https://aws.amazon.com/amis">AMI</a> of your choice.
+The [AMI](https://aws.amazon.com/amis">Images</a> represent the [EC2 Instances](http://aws.amazon.com/ec2/instance-types/) with the <a href="https://aws.amazon.com/amis) of your choice.

 You can edit the Instance/AMI properties in the right pannel.
-Note a field "Number of Instance", aimed to create groups of identical Instances (e.g. <a href="http://en.wikipedia.org/wiki/Computer_cluster">clustering</a>).
+Note a field "Number of Instance", aimed to create groups of identical Instances (e.g. [clustering](http://en.wikipedia.org/wiki/Computer_cluster)).

 ######Images source
 You can select the AMIs source on the resources pannel.<br />